 - Ninety seven percent of sportsmen agree that protecting and conserving public lands for future generations is important.

-- Virginia is home to 37 state parks offering thousands of campsites, hundreds of cabins, and more than 600 miles of trails, with convenient access to boating, fishing, and swimming.
+- Virginia is home to 37 state parks with three under development offering thousands of campsites, hundreds of cabins, and 651 miles of trails, and convenient access to boating, fishing, and swimming.

 - The Virginia Department of Forestry (VDOF) manages 24 state forests that total 68,626 acres across the Commonwealth, ranging in size from 128 to 19,808 acres.
 State forests offer 77 miles of recreational trails; 81 miles of roads open to the public; 300 miles of controlled access trails for non-motorized use such as horseback riding, walking, or biking; and lakes and rivers that provide opportunities for fishing, and canoeing.

 - The Department of Game and Inland Fisheries (DGIF) maintains 41 wildlife management areas, with more than 200,000 acres of land open to the public for wildlife-related recreational opportunities, including hunting, fishing, and trapping.

 - The Public Access Lands for Sportsmen program has opened more than 30,000 acres of private land in Dickenson and Wise counties and 260 acres in James City County for public use.

 - The Virginia Outdoors Foundation protects more than 50,000 acres of open space that allow public access for recreation and education, including 60 miles of designated hiking and biking trails.